The secret beaches in Queensland you need to know about

-Instead of laying towel-to-towel next to a total stranger, why not skip the holiday droves for something a little more secretive?
-It doesn’t get much better than a stretch of sand all to yourself, so hunt down these lesser-known Queensland beaches.
+But, instead of laying towel-to-towel next to a stranger, why not skip the holiday droves for something a little more secretive?

-Tucked between one of Queensland’s most iconic surfing spot, Snapper Rocks, and the equally impressive Point Danger lookout (a prime dolphin and whale viewing point) is Froggies Beach.
+Tucked between one of Queensland’s iconic surfing spots, Snapper Rocks, and the equally impressive Point Danger lookout (a prime dolphin and whale viewing point) is Froggies Beach.

 While the jewel in the Whitsundays crown may be Whitehaven Beach, Dingo Beach, located off the beaten track of the mainland, offers a perfect stretch of the tropics to set up your towel.
 Boasting miles of sandy beaches, crystal clear waters and bountiful fishing, this tropical stunner is well worth the detour.

-Pssst!
-The Whitsundays is the only place in the world where you can rent a multi-million-dollar sailing yacht without a licence.
-Find out how to bareboat your way around the 74 Whitsunday Islands here.
+Did you know that The Whitsundays is the only place in the world where you can rent a multi-million-dollar sailing yacht without a licence?
+Find out how to bareboat your way around the islands and beaches here.

-Nudey by name not by nature – so make sure to bring your togs – Nudey Beach is a small stretch of pristine white sand, coral beach and clear blue water that lays on the South-West shores of Fitzroy Island, located 29km south of Cairns (or just a swift 45 minute ferry ride).
-We’ll just leave it at that…but if you still need more convincing, this stunner ranked number 1 in the 2018 Australia’s 101 Best Beaches awards.
-Yeah, it’s THAT good.
+Nudey by name not by nature – so make sure to bring your togs – Nudey Beach is a small stretch of pristine white sand, coral beach and clear blue water that lays on the South-West shores of Fitzroy Island.
+If you still need more convincing, this stunner ranked number 1 in the 2018 Australia’s 101 Best Beaches awards.